National Intelligence Law of the People's Republic of China

-The passage of the National Intelligence Law is part of a larger effort by the Chinese central government to strengthen its security legislation.
-In 2014, China passed a law on counterespionage, in 2015 a law on national security and another on counter-terrorism, in 2016 a law on cybersecurity and foreign NGO Management, among others.
+The passage of the National Intelligence Law was part of a larger effort by the Chinese central government to strengthen its security legislation.
+In 2014, China passed a law on counterespionage, in 2015 a law on national security and another on counter-terrorism, in 2016 a law on cybersecurity and foreign NGO management, among others.

 Provisions

-The most controversial sections of the law include Article 7 which potentially compels businesses registered in the People's Republic of China or have operations in China to hand over information to Chinese intelligence agencies such as the MSS.
-Article 10 makes the law applicable extraterritorially, having implications for Chinese businesses operating overseas specifically technology companies, compelling them to hand over user data even when operating in foreign jurisdictions and Article 18 elevates and expands the authority of "national intelligence work institutions" exempting personnel from border control measures at key points of entry throughout the country.
+The most controversial sections of the law is Article 7.
+Gu Bin of the Beijing Foreign Studies University wrote his opinion in the Financial Times that Article 7 "does not authorize pre-emptive spying" and "national intelligence work must be defensive".
+Murray Scot Tanner, currently an American defense policy analyst, made a counterargument in Lawfare that the National Intelligence Law changes Chinese citizen's legal obligations from intelligence 'defense' to 'offense'.